Corn, Stewart's Wilt

 Two phases of Stewart's bacterial wilt occur.
 The first phase affects seedlings, which become systemically infected and rapidly wilt.
+Systemic infections occur at or before the 5-leaf stage.
 The seedling may develop linear pale green to yellow streaks, wilts, and dies.
 The second (leaf blight) phase of Stewart’s Wilt occurs when older plants are infected.
 Long, white to yellow streaks develop along leaves and entire leaves may dry up and die, suggesting drought or nutritional stress.
 Highly susceptible varieties may exhibit vascular discoloration in stems and at leaf nodes.

 P. stewartii overwinters in the alimentary tract of adult corn fleas beetles, not in the soil or in plant debris.
 The beetles hibernate as adults and in the spring feed on corn and other grasses allowing the bacteria to enter the plant.
 Seedling wilt occurs at or before the 5-leaf stage as the bacterium enters the plant, spreads to the developing stalk, and kills the growing point.